jonathanneels/Ziggurat/README.md

 Play it here: https://zigguratsynth.herokuapp.com/

-Recently A POCKET OPERATOR frontend has been added: https://zigguratsynth.herokuapp.com/po
+Less recently A POCKET OPERATOR frontend has been added: https://zigguratsynth.herokuapp.com/po

+Recently A Chord mode frontend has been added: https://zigguratsynth.herokuapp.com/chords

 To play on your computer locally you must install NODE JS.
 By typing 'node index.js' in your commandprompt (windows) in the project's directory you can browse to 127.0.0.1:22222 and have a blast!